 Oswego students intern at Disney, Google and the NFL.
 They have summer research assignments at observatories in Switzerland and Taiwan, wetlands in Brazil and schools in India.
 They produce and broadcast an award-winning morning TV show and mentor children in high-need schools.
 They study lake-effect snowstorms on campus and chase tornados in the Midwest.

-Oswego offers more than 130 academic programs in its four academic divisions: College of Liberal Arts and Sciences; School of Business; School of Education; and School of Communication, Media and the Arts.
-SUNY Oswego remains to be ranked in the top half of the top tier by U.S. News & World Report’s “2020 Top Regional Universities in the North.”
+Oswego offers more than 140 undergraduate academic programs in its four academic divisions: College of Liberal Arts and Sciences; School of Business; School of Education; and School of Communication, Media and the Arts.
+SUNY Oswego remains ranked in the top tier by U.S. News & World Report’s “2021 Top Regional Universities in the North.”

 Experiences of a Lifetime

 Oswego’s faculty and students actively participate in research and creative activities.
 The College stresses the importance of undergraduate research, enabling advanced research for undergraduates that other institutions offer only at the graduate level.
 Outstanding facilities, including the recently constructed Shineman Center for Science, Engineering and Innovation, help students gain hands-on experience.

 A $65 million renovation has been launched that will turn the former Hewitt Union into a nationally competitive hub for our School of Communication, Media and the Arts.

 The transformed space will serve as the new home for the college’s renowned broadcasting, graphic design, and cinema and screen studies programs.
 Target completion is fall 2023.